kartoza/miniSASS/docs/src/developer/install.md

     Replace `COMPUTER_HOSTNAME` with the actual name of the host (type `hostname` in the terminal to get it and assign it to the `HTTPS_HOST` variable).

 8. Optional: You might need to adjust the build context of the S3 mount.
-In case it fails to build, replace lines 32-36 in docker-compose.yml with the following:
+    In case it fails to build,
+    replace lines 32-36 in
+    `docker-compose.yml` file with the following:

     ```yaml
     mount: